merenlab/merenlab.org/tutorials/infant-gut/index.md

 It is clear that some {% include ARTIFACT name="bin" text="bins" %} are not as well-resolved as others.
 For instance, bins `maxbin_007` and `maxbin_008` have redundancy estimates of 22% and 91%, respectively, which suggests each of them describe multiple distinct populations.
 Well, clearly we would have preferred those {% include ARTIFACT name="bin" text="bins" %} to *behave*.

 If you order {% include ARTIFACT name="bin" text="bins" %} based on their detection across metagenomes (by changing the 'Items order' to 'detection' from the menu in the Main tab), you can also see that  bins `maxbin_007` and `maxbin_008` are right next to each other.
-This suggests that it may be a good idea to simply merge these {% include ARTIFACT name="bin" text="bins" %} first, and then refine to avoid issues of over-splitting populations of interest.
-Let's merge them into a single {% include ARTIFACT name="bin" text="bin" %} first:
+This suggests that it may be a good idea to simply merge these {% include ARTIFACT name="bin" text="bins" %} first, and then {% include PROGRAM name="anvi-refine" text="refine" %} to avoid issues of over-splitting populations of interest.
+Let's {% include PROGRAM name="anvi-merge-bins" text="merge" %} them into a single {% include ARTIFACT name="bin" text="bin" %} first:

 ```
 anvi-merge-bins -p PROFILE.db \